Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

    --double click --

-   Occasionally if you personally want to move a specific file from another branch for reference you can 'cheat' by copying that file outside your "%local repo%" folder.
-Then when you switch branches the file is still there (since it is no longer in the local repo which is being changed), and you can then copy that file back into the local repo to your own working branch for reference.
+   Occasionally if you personally want to move a specific file from another branch for reference you can 'cheat' by copying that file outside your *%local repo%* folder.
+Upon switching branches the file will still be there (since it is no longer in the local repo which is being changed), and you can then copy that file back into the local repo for your own working branch for reference.

    --cheating--

 5. **Hiding Branches**

    Hiding branches is a useful tool to ensure you only look at branches relevant to your own work.
-For example if you're working on the "fix/particle_physics" branch and don't want to see any updates to the "bugs/plotly" branch you can hide that branch.
+For example if you're working on the *fix/particle_physics* branch and don't want to see any updates to the *bugs/plotly* branch you can hide that branch.
 Local and remote branches must be hidden separately.

-   It makes sense to first delete the branch it from "LOCAL" since if you're hiding it generally means you're not working on it.
-Then you can freely hide it from "REMOTE".
-You can also hide the branch from "LOCAL" if for example not working on it is a temporary.
-In the example below we delete the local "bugs/plotly" branch but hide the local "bugs/particle_plotting" branch, then hide remote for a similar result.
+   It makes sense to first delete the branch it from *LOCAL* since if you're hiding it generally means you're not working on it.
+Then you can freely hide it from *REMOTE*.
+You can also hide the local branches if for example you are only not working on it temporarily.
+In the example below we delete the local *bugs/plotly* branch but hide the local *bugs/particle_plotting* branch, then hide remote for a similar result.

    --hiding branches--